 What Awards are Available?

-Fulbright General Scholar Awards open to all disciplines, except clinical medical studies
+Fulbright General Scholar Awards are open to Scholars and Academics from all disciplines, except clinical medical studies.

 Fulbright-EPA Award in the areas of water, climate, and sustainability.

 Fulbright-GSI Award in Geoscience.
 This includes but is not limited to geological and marine mapping, geological processes, Earth observation, groundwater, raw materials and minerals, public perception of Earth resources.